Water and sewerage

 Water

-Council owns and operates its own water supplies to ensure it is provided at low cost, high quality and with reliable delivery.
 Water in our district comes from the Waiohine catchment for Featherston, the Kuratawhiti Street bore for Greytown residents, and the Herricks bore field for users in Martinborough.
 Treated water is delivered to residential properties through the network reticulation.

 Charges and Metering

-Residents pay an annual charge in their rates for 350m3 of water per year per household, and any use over 350m3 costs an additional $1.84 per cubic metre.
-Most water connections are metered which means we can monitor our water consumption as well as track leaks more easily.
-For questions contact the Infrastructure and Services department or ring 06 306 9611.
-Have a look at our Water Meter Brochure to see how to check for water leaks on your property.
+Residents pay an annual charge in their rates for the extraction, treatment and delivery of water to their property.
+There is a threshold of 350 cubic metres per household above which incurs an additional charge of $1.84 per cubic metre.
+Most water connections are metered so we can monitor our water consumption and track leaks more easily.
+For more information please contact the Infrastructure and Services team on 06 306 9611 xtn 825.

 Water pipeline maintenance